Search for a Recipe

 1/2 tsp vanilla extract (vanilla bean paste is best)

 Bake at 350F for 30 minutes, until nicely browned on top.
-Cool completely in pan.
+Cool 5-10 minutes in the pan, then remove to cool completely on a wire rack.
 Once cooled, slice cake into three even pieces.
 Frost and layer as follows:

 Beat the following by hand OR in a mixer until nice and smooth: